 In 2018, Winn's Baptist Church adopted the DeCuir family to support in their mission work in Papua New Guinea.
-Information from their website detailing their mission and focus is below.
+Information detailing their mission and focus is below.

-Our Vision: Our long term goal is to plant a church and translate the bible in a remote, tribal people group in Papua New Guinea.
-All across Papua New Guinea (PNG), there are hundreds of people groups that speak their own language - there are 840 living languages just in PNG, which is astonishing.
-Many of these people live out in the jungle and mountains and are too remote to access civilization.
-Most of the time they are animistic spirit worshippers - they worship their dead ancestors, the spirits of trees, rocks, clouds, animals, etc. When a few people groups were introduced to the gospel early on, the tribes around them noticed a change and wanted to know why they were so different.
+Original Vision: Our long term goal is to plant a church and translate the bible for a remote, tribal people group in Papua New Guinea, where 840 living languages are currently spoken.
+Many of these people live out in remote areas of the jungle and mountains, worshipping dead ancestors and the spirits of trees, rocks, clouds and animals.
+When a few people groups were introduced to the gospel early on, the tribes around them noticed a change and wanted to know why they were so different.
 “Why don’t they want to kill anymore?
 Why did they stop doing their sorcery?
 Don’t they fear the spirits?”
 When they found out that the first tribe had the Word of the living God, they wanted to know about Him too.
-They started to send letters to the missionary headquarters.
-Here is one:
+They started to send letters like this one to the missionary headquarters:

 “What’s going on?
 Where is our help?
 Have you forgot about us?
 We of Sinou have not forgot about wanting a missionary, we carry a huge heavy constantly about this.
 We carry this heavy cause we fear for our lives.
 We know that the Bible says you should come and tell us.
 Us dark ones need it… how will we go to God’s place if not?
 Only those who know will go, how will we know if no one teaches us?
 That is the whole of my worry, we want a missionary now to give us God’s talk.”